UK DCTN Trainee Groups

 Developing skills in clinical research for dermatology trainees

 We have established a series of trainee groups to enable more dermatologists, at the early stages of their career, to become actively engaged in developing clincial trials.
-This usually involves:
+Joining a trainee group can help you gain the research competencies required by your clinical training programme.

-- allocation to mentor-led group (according to skin condition interest) to devise research proposal
+- allocation to mentor-led group to devise research proposal

-- continue work in supportive group setting to develop study idea
+- continue work with supportive group to develop a study idea

 - produce necessary pilot/ feasibility work (surveys/ critically appraised topic)